Mr1Keen/2024CUMCM/README.md

 # 2024CUMCM
 Our works for 2024CUMCM.
-The codes will be  uploaded soon.
+We're lucky to win a second prize in Shanghai competition area.